-Summer Nights False Sunflower has masses of beautiful gold daisy flowers with coppery-bronze eyes at the ends of the stems from early summer to mid fall, which are most effective when planted in groupings.
+Burning Hearts False Sunflower has masses of beautiful gold daisy flowers with coppery-bronze eyes and a tomato-orange ring at the ends of the stems from early summer to mid fall, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-Its serrated oval leaves remain green in colour throughout the season.
+Its serrated oval leaves emerge green in spring, turning dark green in color with showy deep purple variegation throughout the season.
+The deep purple stems can be quite attractive.